FAC-Sixteen/week4-team-pokedex/README.md

-# PROJECT WEEK 4 FAC
+# Rosmarinus

+This repo contains our team project for Week 4 of Founders and Coders.

 Rosmarin is a website/widget that enables users to quickly find and select words from a list of suggestions, as they type.
 The list is dynamically generated from a pre-populated list of values of plant names, leveraging searching and filtering.